-- This column is not output. - The location can be an absolute location (e.g. /Users/andy/output.csv) or a location relative to the .transform file location (e.g. results/output.csv). - Folders output to must already exist. - Empty or invalid locations (e.g. file names with illegal characters) are ignored. - Check Confirm files if you want to manually confirm before writing to output files (ignored for command line processing).
+- This column is not output. - The location can be an absolute location (e.g. /Users/andy/output.csv) or a location relative to the .transform file location (e.g. results/output.csv). - The location can use file name variables to dynamically change output file names based on input file names. - Folders output to must already exist. - Empty or invalid locations (e.g. file names with illegal characters) are ignored. - Check Confirm files if you want to manually confirm before writing to output files (ignored for command line processing).